 The septic tank was still open with its gaping hole, and there was still the half-used bag of cement.
 The police gave an explanation about why they didn’t move or touch any of the objects at the scene because they still needed them to investigate and prosecute the suspects.

 Abdullahi had been named as the prime suspect who masterminded and orchestrated the whole scenario.
-However, after an intense manhunt, he was arrested and kept into custody.
+However, after an intense manhunt, he was arrested and kept in custody.

 The Investigations continue